 It’s hard to be accountable for goals in your head, so write them out.
 Post them where you’ll see them every day.
 I like to tape mine to my bathroom mirror and over my coffee pot because I know that no matter what, I’ll see them 10 times each and every day.

 The hardest part of anything is just getting started.
 Promise yourself a reward for completing even a small portion of your day’s goal.
 It can be a small break, a cup of ice cream, or even a warm bath with a glass of wine – whatever it takes to make it worthwhile to take that first step.

 When all else fails, you must do it anyway.
 Stop procrastinating and grab the life you want right now.
 It’s yours for the taking.

 If your motivation’s in the toilet, get back on track with the 10 tricks above.
 They’ll help you reach your goals even when you’re tired, frustrated, and ready to call it quits.

 And now that I’ve reached my goal and written the post, I’m rewarding myself with a nap.
 See how I used #9?

-I’d love to hear from you the things you do to stay motivated too.
-Post them in the comments below so that we can all grow together.
+I’d love to hear from you about what you do to stay motivated.
+Please post them in the comments below so we can all grow together.
 After all, we’re all a work in progress.

-If you’re looking for a little more happiness and motivations, check out these posts too:
+If you’re looking for a little more happiness and motivation, check out these posts too: